 Isn’t this deceptive, manipulative, unfair?

 No!
 Consider this: You are up against corporate and political interests spending zillions to track you everywhere and influence your choices.
-We can and should use the same toolkit they use.
+You can and should use the same toolkit they use.

-But we can do so ethically and openly.
-We can beat them at their own game.
+But you can do so ethically and openly.
+You can beat them at their own game.